sendgrid/sendgrid-csharp/TROUBLESHOOTING.md

 Please begin at the [README](https://github.com/sendgrid/sendgrid-csharp) and if you need further assistance, please [create an issue on GitHub](https://github.com/sendgrid/sendgrid-csharp/issues).

+<a name="net45"></a>
+## Using .NET 4.5.1 and lower

+[Microsoft is no longer supporting these versions](https://blogs.msdn.microsoft.com/dotnet/2015/12/09/support-ending-for-the-net-framework-4-4-5-and-4-5-1/).
+We strongly advise upgrading your software to target .NET 4.5.2 or higher.
+If you are unable to do so, the current solution is to download the code directly into your project and change the compile target to the desired version.

 <a name="missing"></a>
 ## Missing Classes